unicode-org/message-format-wg/spec/data-model/README.md

 }
 ```

-An `Unsupported` represents an _expression_ with a _reserved_ or _private-use_ _annotation_.
+An `Unsupported` represents an _expression_ with a
+_reserved_ _annotation_ or a _private-use_ _annotation_ not supported
+by the implementation.
 The `sigil` corresponds to the starting sigil of the _annotation_.
 The `source` is the "raw" value (i.e. escape sequences are not processed)
 and does not include the starting `sigil`.

 > **Note**
-> Implementers should be aware that future versions of this specification
+> Be aware that future versions of this specification
-> might assign meaning to _reserved_ `sigil` values
+> might assign meaning to _reserved_ `sigil` values.
-> and add new interfaces to this data model.
+> This would result in new interfaces being added to
+> this data model.

 If the _expression_ includes a _literal_ or _variable_ before the _annotation_,
 it is included as the `operand`.

 When parsing the syntax of a _message_ that includes a _private-use_ _annotation_
 supported by the implementation,
-the implemenation MAY represent it in the data model using a different interface
+the implementation SHOULD represent it in the data model
-as appropriate for the semantics and meaning that it attaches to that _annotation_.
+using an interface appropriate for the semantics and meaning
+that the implementation attaches to that _annotation_.

 ```ts
 interface Unsupported {